-Because of this unrelenting growth, millions of Americans for the first time have been exposed to gambling.
+Because of this unrelenting growth, millions of us for the first time have been exposed to gambling.
 As a result, there’s been an increase in the number of addicted gamblers around the country.

 This growth has resulted in higher social costs we all pay for, running the gamut from rising indebtedness, bankruptcies and home foreclosures to increases in gambling-related crimes such as burglaries and domestic violence, and in the worst cases, suicides.

-The national recession only thickened the plot.
+The Great Recession only thickened the plot.
 Desperate state officials, facing unprecedented budget shortfalls, turned to legalized gambling as a panacea – a trend that continues.
 As elected officials are urging voters to grow gambling’s reach, the industry’s supporters and their equally impassioned detractors are squaring off in prolonged state-by-state battles.
-In 2009-2010, officials three out of four states pushed to expand legalized gambling, often successfully.
+In 2009-2010, for example, officials in three out of four states pushed to expand legalized gambling, often successfully.

-Last year, 2012, proved to be the busiest yet for gambling supporters and their lobbyists intent on legalizing wagering everywhere they can.
+The last five years, from 2012 to 2016, proved to be the busiest yet for gambling supporters and their lobbyists intent on legalizing wagering everywhere they can.
 Pro-gambling interests pressured state legislators across the country to approve new casinos, slot parlors and other gambling venues.
-At the ballot box, millions of Americans in several states were asked to decide: Are the benefits worth the costs?
+At the ballot box, millions of Americans were asked to decide: Are the benefits worth the costs?

 Industry officials and their political allies assert that gambling is an effective way to raise revenue and create jobs.
-But in High Stakes, I show how the costs are outweighing the benefits.
+But in High Stakes – re-released as a paperback on June 16, 2015 – I show how the costs are outweighing the benefits.

 I illustrate how gambling has helped turn Las Vegas into America’s most dysfunctional community, and how the upsurge of poker and Internet gambling is creating a new generation of gambling junkies.
 I show how the gambling industry is targeting Asian Americans – a population that, more than any other ethnic group, is likely to develop gambling problems.